arshiafreen090/ML-Supervised-Classification/README.md

-# Supervised Classification — Titanic
+# Supervised Classification — Titanic & Heart Disease Prediction

-A hands-on Machine Learning project where I applied different **Supervised Classification algorithms** on the Titanic dataset.
+A hands-on Machine Learning project where I applied different **Supervised Classification algorithms** on two datasets: **Titanic** and **Heart Disease**.

-The goal of this project was to understand how different classification models learn from the same dataset and predict whether a passenger survived.
+The goal of this project was to understand how different classification models learn from data and predict binary outcomes.

-## Dataset
+## Datasets

+### Titanic
-The project uses the **Titanic dataset**, where the target variable is:
+The target variable is:

 - `Survived = 0` → Did not survive
 - `Survived = 1` → Survived

+### Heart Disease
+The target variable is:

+- `HeartDisease = 0` → No heart disease
+- `HeartDisease = 1` → Heart disease

 ## What I Covered